yuyang2015/fastQcRead/README.md

 p1: path of input file from hdfs e.g. /data/mydata/qcFile.fastq<br>
 p2: uri of hdfsMaster e.g. hdfs://master:9000<br>
 p3: num of file partition  cores*2~3<br>

+####how to display the result
+the program will print the statistic results on the driver node console